-- 2.1.5 Within Podsmead there are only a small number of local facilities available for use by residents.
+2.1.5 Within Podsmead there are only a small number of local facilities available for use by residents.
 There is one shop located on Scott Avenue, along with two vacant shop units.
 A community cafe is also located on this road.
 A community centre is located on Milton Avenue.
 Further away there are a number of local centres (a collection of small shops, commercial and community facilities), located approximately 1 km from Podsmead.
 These are not considered to be located close enough to Podsmead to provide accessible facilities for residents.
 The closest district centre (a large group of commercial and community facilities serving a wider area) is located at Quedgeley, which is 3km away.
-The city centre is 3.3km away. - 2.1.6 Local residents who responded to the consultation felt that there were insufficient shops and services to meet their needs.
-Particularly health services.